davidsneighbour/components/pwa/README.md

 {{ partialCached "head/pwa.html" . }}
 ```

 This will add a link to the automatically created webmanifest with options to install the PWA.
-Check [Detailled configuration](#detailled_configuration) for information how to configure the contents of this file.
+Check [Detailed configuration](#detailed-configuration) for information how to configure the contents of this file.

 In your footer layout (before `</body>`):